GP Salary Australia: 2025 Update

 Day rates:

-A typical day rate is AUD$1,200 up to AUD$2,200 if you’ve seen more patients or done procedural work such as fitting an Implanon.
-We are seeing locum GPs earn up to AUD$3,000 a day.
+A typical day rate is AUD$1,500 up to AUD$2,200 if you’ve seen more patients or done procedural work such as fitting an Implanon.
+We are seeing locum GPs earn up to AUD$3,000 a day, especially rural hospital GPs working in ED, wards, or urgent care.

 Tips for boosting your GP earnings